Susan Pinel

-Susan Jane Pinel is a Jersey politician.
+Susan Jane Pinel is a former Jersey politician.
 She was a deputy in the States Assembly for St Clement between 2011 and 2022, the Minister for Social Security between 2014 and 2018, and the Minister for Treasury and Resources between 2018 and 2022.

 Early life

-Prior to entering politics, she worked in art restoration for the British royal family for eleven years, repairing miniature portraits which were damaged in the 1992 Windsor Castle fire.
-She received a Royal Warrant in 2001 for this work.
+Prior to entering politics, she worked in art restoration for the British royal family for eleven years, repairing miniature portraits which had been damaged in the 1992 Windsor Castle fire.
+She received a Royal Warrant in 2001 for her work.

 Political career

-In the 2011 general election on 19 October 2011, Pinel received 1,314 votes and was elected with 50% of the vote, becoming one of two deputies elected to represent St Clement alongside Gerard Baudains.
+In the 2011 general election on 19 October 2011, Pinel was elected to the States Assembly with 1,314 votes (50%), becoming one of two deputies to represent St Clement alongside Gerard Baudains.
 She was sworn into office on 14 November 2011.
-In November 2011, Pinel was one of Sir Philip Bailhache's nominators in the 2011 election of the Chief Minister of Jersey.
+In November 2011, Pinel was one of Sir Philip Bailhache's nominators for the 2011 election of the Chief Minister of Jersey.
 She served as the Assistant Minister for Social Security from 2011 to 2014.

-Pinel was re-elected in the 2014 general election on 15 October 2014, receiving 1,541 votes.
-On 7 November 2014, she was elected as the Social Security Minister after winning a challenge against Judy Martin and Geoff Southern with 33 votes.
+Pinel was re-elected in the 2014 general election on 15 October 2014, receiving 1,541 votes (35.5%).
+On 7 November 2014, she was elected as Social Security Minister for Jersey, after winning a challenge against Judy Martin and Geoff Southern with 33 votes.
 She had been nominated by the Chief Minister, Senator Ian Gorst.